-Ronna earned a Bachelor of Music in Music Therapy and Music Education from Michigan State University and a Master of Arts in Special Education from Kent State University.
-She holds a Certificate in Nonprofit Management from the Mandel Center for Nonprofit Organizations at Case Western Reserve University, as well as certificates in DIRR/FloortimeTM Basic Course and Orff Level I. She completed her Neurologic Music Therapy training from the Robert F. Unkefer Academy of Neurologic Music Therapy at Colorado State University’s Center for Biologic Medical Research in Music.
-Ronna conducted research on the effects of music on premature infants in Cleveland Clinic’s Neonatal Intensive Care Unit, as well as music therapy program goals and outcomes for clients with autism spectrum diagnoses at The Music Settlement and diversity in music therapy.
-Additionally, she taught classes in Music Therapy Practicum and Adapted Percussion classes at Baldwin-Wallace College for 14 years.
+Chair of the Center for Music Therapy since 2004 and a Music Therapist at The Music Settlement since 1988, Ronna Kaplan, MA, MT-BC, has served clients from premature infants to adults through age 103 with varied disabilities and levels of functioning.
+Ronna earned a B Mus in Music Therapy and Music Education from Michigan State University and a MA in Special Education from Kent State University.
+She holds a Certificate in Nonprofit Management from Case Western Reserve University, as well as certificates in DIRR/FloortimeTMBasic Course, Orff Level I, and Neurologic Music Therapy.
+Ronna has conducted research on the effects of music on premature infants and on music therapy program goals and outcomes for clients with autism spectrum diagnoses.
+She taught Music Therapy Practicum and Adapted Percussion classes at Baldwin-Wallace University for 14 years.

 MA, Special Education, Kent State: B.Mus., Music Therapy and Music Education, Michigan State University